Combined-cycle power plant

-Development of the plant in Philippines
+Development of the plant in the Philippines

-The San Gabriel CCP Plant is the first of three units planned for the larger, 1,350MW San Gabriel natural gas power project in the Calabarzon region, located about 110km south of the capital city Manila.
 The site is located near the existing 1,000MW Santa Rita and 500MW San Lorenzo combined-cycle natural gas power plants, both of which are owned by First Gen.

 San Gabriel CCP plant design